 Hugo A. Duesenberg was born in Carlinville, Illinois, on June 30, 1890, the son of Charles Duesenberg, a German immigrant, and the former Louisa Breymann.
 The family had moved to Missouri by the time of the 1900 census and eventually settled in St. Louis, where Charles Duesenberg found work as a teacher and Hugo became a clerk for the German Consul.
 On September 15, 1907, Hugo decided to take in a ball game and became part of an enormous crowd that flocked to Sportsman’s Park for a Sunday doubleheader between the Browns and the Detroit Tigers.

 The overflow crowd of nearly 20,000 necessitated roped-off areas in the outfield and special ground rules to deal with any ball hit there.
 As fate would have it, Harry Howell of the Browns lofted a long drive that traveled over the affected area.
 Umpire William G. “Billy” Evans, a twenty-three-year-old Cornell University graduate in his second year on the American League staff, ruled the blow a home run and was immediately subjected to vigorous protests.
-In response, Evans began walking down the left-field foul line to point to the exact spot where the ball had landed.
-As the umpire proceeded on his way, a pop bottle was thrown from the stands.
+In response, Evans walked down the left-field foul line to point to the exact spot where the ball had landed.
+When he returned to the infield, the argument continued and a restless fan threw a pop bottle toward the group.
+(Whether its hurler was aiming for the irate Tigers or was afraid that Evans would reverse his call is not clear.)
 A second bottle followed, and this one struck Evans squarely in the back of the head.
 The umpire “pitched forward on his face” and lay motionless.

 A hush fell over the spectators as members of both teams rushed forward to attend to Evans, whose prone form led many of the horrified onlookers to fear that he was dead.
 In the stands, an equally disturbing scene was unfolding – seventeen-year-old Hugo Duesenberg had been identified as the thrower of the pop bottle and was being subjected to attempted assaults and threats of lynching.
 The frightened teenager at last dashed onto the field and fled toward a group of policemen who were stationed in the outfield to restrain the overflow crowd.
 The result was a bizarre scene – while the gravely injured umpire was being administered to in the clubhouse and then rushed to Mullanphy Hospital, his assailant was being escorted to the station house by a procession of policemen who had all they could do to save Duesenberg from vigilante justice.